arrosyid/event-app/README.md

 *(Refer to specific route files in `src/api/v1/routes/` for detailed endpoint definitions, HTTP methods, and required middleware/validation.)*

+## API Documentation

+This project includes resources to help you explore and interact with the API:

+*   **Postman Collection:** A Postman collection export is available at `postman-collection-export.json`.
+You can import this file into Postman to easily test the API endpoints.
+It includes pre-configured requests for various operations.
+*   **Swagger/OpenAPI Specification:** A Swagger 2.0 specification file is available at `swagger.json`.
+This file describes the API structure and can be used with tools like Swagger UI for interactive documentation and exploration.

 ## Getting Started

 ### Prerequisites